zwinoker/ds-coding-challenge/README.md

 1. OVERVIEW

 This is a readme for code I wrote for a data scientist coding challenge.
-I can be contacted at zachary.b.winoker@gmail.com.
+See the paper at http://zackwinoker.com/whisper

 Before using the code, please refer to the white paper for details on the methods used.